post updated to consider Special Edition, recent Unofficial Skyrim Patch changes, and edited to be more concise

 - Don’t pick up a named musical instrument until after receiving the quest

-- Redbelly Mine and Soljund’s Sinkhole re-spawn after quest completion.
-Return when miners are outside.
-(An easy fix with script edit.)
+- Redbelly Mine and Soljund’s Sinkhole re-spawn after quest completion killing miners if player enters mine

 - Shroud Hearth Barrow: a wall may disappear - step through door, wall returns.